stepleton/NeoWidEx/MANUAL.md

   http://www.bigmessowires.com/floppy-emu/)).
 - A Lisa 2 with ROM version H.

-NeoWidEx will run on a Lisa 2/5 (i.e. a Lisa 2 with a built-in external parallel port), but it will only be able to access drives attached to that port.
+NeoWidEx will run on a Lisa 2/5---that is, a Lisa 2 with a built-in external parallel port---but it will only be able to access drives attached to that port.
 Most NeoWidEx options will be unavailable unless that drive is a Widget.

 The [LisaEm](http://lisa.sunder.net) emulator will run NeoWidEx, although